 Data subjects are entitled to submit a claim before the INAI.
-The claim must be filed in writing and shall clearly state the provisions of the Law that are deemed infringed; also, it must be submitted within the 15 days following the date on which the response to the data subject has been communicated by the Controller.
+The claim must be filed in writing and must clearly state the provisions of the Law that are deemed infringed; also, it must be submitted within the 15 days following the date on which the response to the data subject has been communicated by the Controller.

-Right to a verification procedure Data subjects have the right to request before the INAI, a verification procedure, by which the authority will check the Controller's compliance with all the provisions set forth in the Law, or any other applicable regulations.
+■ Right to a verification procedure

+Data subjects have the right to request a verification procedure before the INAI, by which the authorities will check the Controller's compliance with all the provisions set forth in the Law, or any other applicable regulations.